pfekin/summation-based-transformers/README.md

 ## Experimental Highlights

 - **Classification**: With a context window of 512 tokens, summation performs on par with attention while running up to ~18× faster (CPU and GPU).
-- **Language Modeling**: Pure summation lags behind, but a hybrid design (summation + one attention layer) closes the gap and sometimes outperforms full attention.
+- **Language Modeling**: Pure summation lags behind, but a hybrid design (summation + one attention layer) closes the gap and can outperform full attention.
 - **Multimodal Regression**: Summation provides a shared channel across text and metadata, yielding competitive results with fewer parameters and faster training.

 ## Representation